Grape-Labs/send-token/README.md

 # send-token

+Handles Sending
+- SOL
-Handles both SOL and SPL Token transfer
+- SPL Token transfer
+-   Sends to Initialized wallets
+-   Initializes SPL Token on wallets that have not been initiazed with the token

 References:
 - https://solanacookbook.com/recipes/token.html#transfer-token